WilliamTjonndal/IT3212/assignment3/Group 25.md

 <p align="center">
 <img src="img/comparison_fi_rf.png" width="800"/><br>
-<em>Figure 18: Feature importances for random forest</em>
+<em>Figure 18: Feature importance for random forest</em>
 </p>

 Our random forest model implementation achieved an accuracy of 78.8%, our best performing model.
 As seen in figure 17 it is very accurate in predicting students that graduate.
 Random forest has a better overall accuracy than all other models although it performs worse at predicting enrolled compared to logistic regression.

-Additionally, when we analyze the top then feature importances for our random forest model we see similarities to the previous models.
+Additionally, when we analyze the top then feature importance for our random forest model we see similarities to the previous models.
 Interestingly, this marks the first instance of a model prioritizing GDP and unemployment rate, encoding for information outside of the student.

 <p align="center">
 <img src="img/comparison_cm_svm.png" width="400"/><br>